-- An appropriate senior manager from industry, for example, R&D Manager, Chief Technology Officer or equivalent - A researcher holding an academic position (e.g. lecturer or equivalent) - a permanent academic staff member - . (e.g. Technical facility, experimental leads and technical specialists or equivalent)
+- An appropriate senior manager from industry, for example, R&D Manager, Chief Technology Officer or equivalent - A researcher holding an academic position (e.g. lecturer or equivalent) - Holders of early career fellowships whereby the university grants you the same stature as a permanent academic staff member - University or research and technology organisation technical professional services staff (e.g. Technical facility, experimental leads and technical specialists or equivalent)

 Project leads can lead one proposal and collaborate on one additional proposal.

 There is no limit on the number of applications per organisation, however companies should consider that Royce is unlikely to fund multiple projects from the same company.

-Senior research staff (e.g. holders of postdoctoral fellowships), who cannot typically lead a research grant application can be indicated as co-investigators within Question 4 of the grant application.
+Senior research staff (e.g. holders of postdoctoral fellowships), who cannot typically lead a research grant application can be indicated as co-investigators within Question 3 of the grant application.
 Note that co-investigators will be expected to undertake grant management responsibilities in addition to their research roles.